ydzvulon/metacicd/tutorials/pyprjs/01-app-pydeps/tutorial/tutorial.md

 - virtual environment (transient and persistent) management
 - precompiled binaries
 - setup tools compatible

+We will:
+- create manually venv using conda [README](../step_03_venv_pytest/README.md)
+- install pytest package in this venv, add to requirements-dev.txt
+- move test to test file according to pytest convention
+- update `task test` entrypoint to use `pytest pydeps/test_pydeps.py -s`

 So lets create our venv, don't rush to command line, let's open Taskfile.yml, and add venv-install command